NJ, US · AI law tracker

 Sample vendor questions

-- Does your facial recognition technology differentiate between safety and non-safety applications when deployed on consumers?
+- How does your facial recognition technology differentiate between safety and non-safety use cases?

 Intelligence briefs (1)